hejian3/py3dtiles/README.rst

 **CLI Features**

-* Convert pointcloud LAS and XYZ files to a 3D Tiles tileset (tileset.json + pnts files)
+* Convert pointcloud LAS, XYZ and PLY files to a 3D Tiles tileset (tileset.json + pnts files)
 * Merge pointcloud 3D Tiles tilesets into one tileset
 * Read pnts and b3dm files and print a summary of their contents